Accent Conversion in Text-To-Speech Using Multi-Level VAE and Adversarial Training: Conclusion

 \section{Conclusion}

-We proposed a MLVAE-ADV framework, a Tacotron2-based MLVAE model with adversarial training to for accented TTS to improve accent conversion.
+We proposed the MLVAE-ADV framework, a Tacotron2-based MLVAE model with adversarial training to improve accent conversion in accented TTS.
 Evaluations show increased accent conversion but some loss in speaker identity and voice quality.
 Fine-tuning loss coefficients may mitigate this quality decrease.
 Since accent is a key part of an individual's idiolect, changing it may alter perceived speaker identity.
 This trade-off could be due to the limited dataset, which includes only 4 speakers per accent.
 This work offers new directions for future research in accented TTS.
 Future studies should use larger datasets and better balance accent conversion with speaker identity preservation to advance inclusive speech technology.